Rui Meng

 - Build lighter BERT models for Mobile Devices

-- Mentors: Tomer Levinboim , Nan Ding , Radu Soricut
+- Work with: Tomer Levinboim , Nan Ding , Radu Soricut

 - Pre-training for text summarization